Security

 If used in Heimdall response:

--> response handled by heimdall.js
+-> response handled by the Heimdall runtime

 TrustedMarkup is safe when the file is application-owned and treated like source code.
 However, its behavior depends on how the markup is delivered.
 Server-side trust controls encoding, while the runtime controls insertion behavior when the markup is returned through Heimdall.